qouteall/qouteall-blog/blog/2025/Traps to Developers.md

 - Reverting a merge doesn't fully cancel the side effect of the merge.
 If you merge B to A and then revert, merging B to A again has no effect.
 One solution is to revert the revert of merge.
 (A cleaner way to cancel a merge, instead of reverting merge, is to backup the branch, then hard reset to commit before merge, then cherry pick commits after merge, then force push.)
 - In GitHub, if you accidentally commited secret (e.g. API key) and pushed to public, even if you override it using force push, GitHub will still record that secret.
 [See also](https://trufflesecurity.com/blog/guest-post-how-i-scanned-all-of-github-s-oops-commits-for-leaked-secrets) [Example activity tab](https://github.com/SharonBrizinov/test-oops-commit/compare/e6533c7bd729957b2eb31e88065c5158d1317c5e...9eedfa00983b7269a75d76ec5e008565c2eff2ef)
 - In GitHub, if there is a private repo A and you forked it as B (also private), then when A become public, the private repo B's content is also publicly accessible, even after deleting B. [See also](https://trufflesecurity.com/blog/anyone-can-access-deleted-and-private-repo-data-github).
 - GitHub by default allows deleting a release tag, and adding a new tag with same name, pointing to another commit.
+It's not recommended to do that.
+Many build systems cache based on release tag, which breaks under that.
+It can be disabled in rulesets configuration.
 - `git stash pop` does not drop the stash if there is a conflict.
 - In Windows, Git often auto-convert cloned text files to be CRLF line ending.
 But in WSL many software (e.g. bash) doesn't work with files with CRLF.
 Using `git clone --config core.autocrlf=false -c core.eol=lf ...` can make git clone as LF.
 - MacOS auto adds `.DS_Store` files into every folder.
 It's recommended to add `**/.DS_Store` into `.gitignore`.